 The present parish extends to the shore on the north boundary, to the edge of the Binstead estate on the west, to Haylands residential area on the south, and takes in a large part of the town centre to the east.
-The population of the parish is some 7,000, with a mix of housing/populace: shops, businesses, flats, large houses, small terraces, housing association accommodation, nursing/care homes and several schools (two primaries, one CofE VC middle, one high, and the Island’s main independent school, Ryde School).
+The population of the parish is some 7,000, with a mix of housing/populace: shops, businesses, flats, large houses, small terraces, housing association accommodation, nursing/care homes and several schools (two primaries, one Church of England Voluntary Controlled middle, one senior academy, and the Island’s main independent school, Ryde School).

 The parish includes a proprietary chapel, St. James, whose emphatic Reformed tradition and conservative evangelical theology have given them cause to leave the Church of England, and also the redundant chapel of ease, St. Thomas.

 All Saints has had a major role in the life of the town, especially for civic events, and there is now once again a Town Council with its Mayor.
 The church, which can seat up to 600, is served by a modest but very useful car park within its curtilage, is moderately heated, has excellent acoustics, and is a popular venue for concerts.
 All Saints’ is used by different community groups for special services, and the town’s annual Remembrance commemoration is held here (where the Standards of the Ryde Branch of the Royal British Legion are laid up).